 How to store leftover tuna macaroni salad

-Store leftover tuna macaroni salad in the refrigerator for 3 to 4 days in an air-tight container.
+Store leftover tuna macaroni salad in the refrigerator for up to 5 days an airtight container.

 Recipe Variations